-Left At Albuquerque
+Left at Albuquerque

-a TMA/Looney Tunes fanfic
+a Looney Tunes/TMA fanfic

 Content Warnings:

 Daffy Duck sat on the lounge chair beside the pool, sunglasses perched on his head and a reflector held carefully under his chin at just the right angle to keep him from burning to a comical, featherless crisp if the sun hit it the wrong way.
 Which was likely.
 His luck was about that good most of the time.
 If Bugs was around, he thought idly, that’s exactly what would happen.
-The irascible old long-ears would flick the reflector just right—or just wrong—or nudge his chair or use his own reflector in a way that it amplified the rays on Daffy’s and he would be a smoking mess ready to tell him you’re dethpicable in a hoarse, resigned voice.
+The irascible old long-eared menace would flick the reflector just right—or just wrong—or nudge his chair or use his own reflector in a way that it amplified the rays on Daffy’s and he would be a smoking mess ready to tell him you’re dethpicable in a hoarse, resigned voice.

 But Bugs wasn’t there.
 Hadn’t been by for a while, if Daffy was honest, and that was just fine with him.
 He was probably off starring in a role of his own, outwitting hunters or witches or vampires or soldiers or whatever the enemy of the week was.
 As long as it wasn’t Daffy.